-EPIRBs and radar transponders shall, at intervals of 12 months or such longer intervals as recommended by the manufacturer and approved at the time the product is assessed and verified in accordance with Clause 2.12.2, be inspected, tested and, if necessary, have its source of energy replaced.
+Radar transponders shall, at intervals of 12 months or such longer intervals as recommended by the manufacturer and approved at the time the product is assessed and verified in accordance with Clause 2.12.2, be inspected, tested and, if necessary, have its source of energy replaced.

-In the case of EPIRBs contained in inflatable liferafts, these shall be inspected, tested and serviced whenever the liferaft is serviced.
+EPIRBs contained in inflatable liferafts shall be inspected, tested and serviced whenever the liferaft is serviced.